baojie/leansemanticweb/Bibliography.md

 * Eric Ries.
 The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesseshttp://theleanstartup.com/
 * Ash Maurya.
 Running Lean: Iterate from Plan A to a Plan That Works.
 O'Reilly, 2012 http://runninglean.co/

+## At large

+* Tim Berners-Lee.
+Weaving the Web.
+Harper Business 2000